markshannon/python_formal_semantics/operations.md

 If the call is successful, the result is pushed to the stack.
 If the call fails, then unwinding occurs.

-For the purposes of this sematics, builtin functions can take only a fixed number of positional arguments.
+For the purposes of this semantics, builtin functions can take only a fixed number of positional arguments.
 More complex interfaces are possible by wrapping the builtin function in a Python function.

 ### Calls to Python functions.